 With one of the most famous songs of all time recorded there, as well as a landmark album and two films, it is surprising that John Lennon only lived at Tittenhurst Park in Ascot for two years.

+The picture of Lennon singing Imagine in a white room on a white piano is one of the most famous images of the Beatles star.
 And his second solo album of the same name, recorded in a home-built studio within the Ascot mansion's grounds, features the controversial and vitriolic How Do You Sleep, supposedly aimed at Paul McCartney.

 This says something of the contrasting mood at Tittenhurst Park, which Lennon and Yoko Ono bought in May 1969 for £150,000.